BetriuJaume/Deep-Recommenders/README.md

 - `fm`
 - `abs_popularity`

-A pop up will appear showing the loss function of the train and validation datasets during the training.
-To get the test metrics close the pop up and the code will continue running.
+A pop-up will appear showing the loss function of the train and validation datasets during the training.
+To get the test metrics close the pop-up and the code will continue running.

 # Architectures<a name="architectures_usage" ></a>
 The main purpose of a recommender system (RS) is to predict which item will be clicked next by the user.
 This is not a guarantee of positive feedback; it just counts what the user probably will click.
 In order to achieve this task, we can find two major methods: Content-based and Collaborative-based.
 However, these methods are complex and require a deep dive into the data and the process, so our starting point has been two simple models to get familiar with RS: Random and Popularity.

-If you use online streaming services to watch films, such as Prime or Netflix, professional network such as Linkedin, Youtube, Spotify or whatever, you might recognize the following expressions:
+If you use online streaming services to watch films, such as Prime or Netflix, professional network such as LinkedIn, YouTube, Spotify or whatever, you might recognize the following expressions:
 - Here are some recommendations ...
 [1]
 - The most viewed today is ...
 [2]
-- People with similar insterests (have seen, are following...)
+- People with similar interests (have seen, are following...)
 [3]
 - Because you have seen ...
 [4]

 These expressions respond to the method which the recommendation are based: